Chintheche Inn is located on a lovely beach on Lake Malawi.

 Chintheche Inn: Our full report

-Chintheche is able to offer a good range of activities beyond the watersports and lake.
-Knowledgeable local guides are always on hand to lead birding walks in the area, to arrange visits to the local fishing villages, mountain biking trails and fishing trips with the local fishermen.
-The nearby Bandawe mission also provides a fascinating look into the country's colonial past.
+Beyond the lake, knowledgeable local guides are on hand to lead birding walks in the area and to arrange visits to local fishing villages.
+The nearby Bandawe mission also provides a fascinating look into Malawi’s colonial past.
+Also on offer are guided or unguided mountain biking trails, and horseback riding for all abilities at Kande stables, about 10km away.

-Directions: The inn is a four-hour drive from Lilongwe on fairly good roads, or you can charter a flight to the Dwangwa (Chintheche) airstrip which is about ten minutes drive.
+Directions: Chintheche Inn is a four-hour drive from Lilongwe on fairly good roads, following the lakeshore.
+Alternatively you can charter a flight to the Dwangwa (Chintheche) airstrip, which is about an hour’s drive from the lodge.

 Owner: Wilderness Safaris